reframejs/reframe/docs/overview.template.md

 ### The future of React is bright and is "SRO-by-default"

 > **TL;DR**
+> - Pages that have a DOM that is mostly static. are considerably easier to create and considerably more performant.
+> - Reframe supports and encourages the creation of such mostly-DOM-static pages.
+> - Reframe will eventually
 > - A web app framework on eye-level with RoR / Django based on JavaScript and React will soon emerge.
-> - Reframe allows the creation of web apps that are mostly DOM-dynamic as well as web apps that are mostly DOM-static.

 Let's imagine a dev team that needs to implement a web app where no page is interactive.
 In other words the DOM is never manipulated.